USA Sevens: Popularity and growth

 The USA Sevens is the second largest annual rugby competition in North America after the Canada Sevens in Vancouver.
 The tournament has grown in popularity since the tournament began in 2004.
 In recent years, a number of events have accelerated the surge in popularity, including the announcement in 2009 that rugby would return to the Summer Olympics, the general growth of rugby in the United States, the improved performance of the U.S. national rugby team including their success in reaching the semi-finals of the 2009 USA Sevens, and NBC's decision to begin televising the tournament beginning in 2011.

 Attendance

 Tournament attendance has grown rapidly since its inception in 2004.
 The tournament drew 15,800 fans in 2004, 29,992 fans in 2007, 35,773 in 2008, and 35,543 fans in 2009.

 The tournament switched to a three-day format in 2011.
 The 2012 tournament's second-day attendance of 30,112 set a new record for the largest crowd to watch a rugby event in the United States.
 The 2013 tournament broke attendance records again, with total attendance of 67,341.
 The 2014 tournament again saw record attendance, with 68,608 fans, despite the fact that the tournament had been moved to January to avoid the 2014 Winter Olympics.
+In 2026, USA Sevens moved to Harrison, New Jersey, drawing a series-low 12,550 fans.